josecobi/URLSnap-Mongoose-Express-RESTful-API/README.md

     Connect to your MongoDB server.
     Create a new database (e.g., URLSnapDB).
     Select the database and navigate to the "Collection" tab.
-    Import sample data from the json files in the "sample-data" folder into a new collection within the database.
+    Import sample data from the each json file in the "sample-data" folder.
+Create a new collection within the database for each json file.

 ### Run the Code